kaazemi/FADE/nonnegative_deconvolution/README.md

-# FADE
+# FADE: Nonnegative Deconvoution
-An implementation of the FAst DEconvolution (FADE) Algorithm
+An implementation of the FAst DEconvolution (FADE) Algorithm for Nonnegative Deconvoution
 # Input:
   Structure called sys with the following fields: